Engwe X26 Review – 1,200-Watt Fat E-Bike

 rear seat of engwe e-bike

-To sum it up, it’s an interesting bike with a powerful motor and great range.
+To sum it up, it’s an interesting series of bikes with powerful motors and great range.
 Having a spare battery inside of the bike is a really cool idea.
 Also, fat tires make the ride comfort really good.

 However, the bike is really heavy and without the help of the motor, it’s barely rideable.
 Also, the triple suspension looks nice but in reality, it’s quite a low-quality system.